🔥 DeepEval 4.0 just got released. Read the announcement.

 Usage

-The ToolCorrectnessMetric() can be used for end-to-end evaluation:
+The ToolCorrectnessMetric() can be used for end-to-end evaluation of text-based and multimodal test cases:

 from deepeval import evaluate